Distinguished Teaching Fellow and Member of the Council of Advisors, United States Studies Centre

 In addition to his professional practice and federal service, Mr Bleich has served the State of California overseeing the nation’s largest higher education system as Chair of the California State University Board of Trustees (2008-09), and the nation’s largest bar association, as President of the California State Bar (2007-08).
 Mr Bleich has also served as President of the Bar Association of San Francisco (2002-2003) and Chair of the ABA’s Amicus Curiae Committee (2008-09), as well as chair or president of several other non-profit legal organisations.
 From 1998-1999, he served as Director of the White House Commission on Youth Violence following the tragic Columbine shootings.

-Prior to joining Munger Tolles, Mr Bleich clerked for Chief Justice William H. Rehnquist of the US Supreme Court, Judge Abner J. Mikva of the US Court of Appeals for the DC Circuit and Judge Howard M. Holtzmann of the Iran-US Claims Tribunal at The Hague.
+Prior to entering private practice, Mr Bleich clerked for Chief Justice William H. Rehnquist of the US Supreme Court, Judge Abner J. Mikva of the US Court of Appeals for the DC Circuit and Judge Howard M. Holtzmann of the Iran-US Claims Tribunal at The Hague.

-Mr Bleich holds a BA magna cum laude from Amherst College, an MPP from Harvard University with highest honours, a JD from the UC Berkeley School of Law with highest honours, and an honourary Doctor of Laws from S.F.
-State University.
+Mr Bleich holds a BA magna cum laude from Amherst College, an MPP from Harvard University with highest honours, a JD from the UC Berkeley School of Law with highest honours, an honourary Doctor of Laws from S.F.
+State University, and an honourary Doctor of the University from Flinders University.
 He was Editor-in-Chief of the California Law Review, Order of the Coif, and received the Thelen-Marrin Prize for outstanding scholarship.

 Mr Bleich has been elected as a life member to both the American Law Institute and the Council on Foreign Relations.
-He also serves on the board of Pratt Industries as well as Willie May’s Say Hey Foundation.
+He also serves on the board of several non-profit and private boards.
 In 2009, the City of San Francisco named a day in his honour.

 An edited transcript of the keynote address delivered by USSC visiting professor Jeffrey Bleich at Universities Australia’s higher education conference in Canberra on 1 March, 2017.